Implementing fault-tolerant scenarios for network VMs

 Management consoleCLIAPI- On the management console home page

-, select the folder. - Go to the Access bindings tab.
+, select a folder. - Go to the Access bindings tab.

 - Find the